JLagemann/therapist-scraper/README.md

-# therapist-scrapper
+# therapist-scraper
-Web scrapper for therapists with EMDR specialization
+Web scraper for therapists with EMDR specialization